Modular exponentiation: Memory-efficient method

+Note that at the end of every iteration through the loop, the equation c ≡ b^{e′} (mod m) holds true.
+The algorithm ends when the loop has been executed e times.
+At that point c contains the result of b^{e} mod m.

+In summary, this algorithm increases e′ by one until it is equal to e.
+At every step multiplying the result from the previous iteration, c, by b and performing a modulo operation on the resulting product, thereby keeping the resulting c a small integer.

 The example b = 4, e = 13, and m = 497 is presented again.
-The algorithm passes through step 3 thirteen times:
+The algorithm performs the iteration thirteen times:

-The final answer for c is therefore 445, as in the first method.
+The final answer for c is therefore 445, as in the direct method.

 Like the first method, this requires O(e) multiplications to complete.
 However, since the numbers used in these calculations are much smaller than the numbers used in the first algorithm's calculations, the computation time decreases by a factor of at least O(e) in this method.

 In pseudocode, this method can be performed the following way: